Showing posts with label Prohibition. Show all posts

 Bruce Stanley Bethel, Bimini Rum King

-Barely visible, Bimini is in the Bahamas
+Barely visible, Bimini is in The Bahamas

 West District